HOW TO APPLY

 - Criminal History Background Check

 If the applicant lists any relevant history in the application.
-For more information please see Criminal History Record Information
+For more information please see FBI Identity History Summary Information

 DOCUMENTS THAT WILL NOT BE ACCEPTED